Tree Surveys in Birmingham for Planning Permission

-We’ve been helping people solve their tree problems for 16 years, so we know that without this information delays and disappointment are inevitable.
+We’ve been helping people solve their tree problems for 16 years, so we know that without this information, delays and disappointment are inevitable.

 Birmingham’s #1 Arboricultural Consultants

-Arbtech Tree Surveys in Birmingham – Hundreds of 5 Star Reviews
+Arbtech Tree Surveys in Birmingham – Hundreds of 5-Star Reviews

 The need for a tree survey seldom comes as a shock, but it can feel like an unwanted expense.
-However, if you choose not to meet your legal obligations and damage trees without planning permission, the consequences can be severe.
+However, if you choose not to meet your legal obligations and damage trees without planning consent, the consequences can be severe.
 Birmingham City Council takes this activity seriously, even on private land.
 In 2020, the owner of a large property in the Four Oaks estate conservation area felled 20 mature trees attracting both the ire of neighbours and an investigation by the local Tree Officer.
 Currently, fines for illegal felling are high but capped.
 However, with the upcoming introduction of the new Environment Bill, these fines are set to become unlimited.

 This risk really isn’t worth taking, either.

 Because we undertake somewhere in the region of 3,000 tree survey reports and ecological surveys every year so have helped tens of thousands of people solve their tree problems and gain planning applications.

 And in the (highly) unlikely event that we don’t, we’ll give you your money back.

 No questions.
 No quibbles.

 Our 30+ strong team of expert tree surveyors are all specialists in successfully securing a planning application, and they don’t get involved in subsidence claim work and rarely in appeals for Tree Preservation Orders (TPO).